 For instance, if the church changes its health care benefits, provide employees with the information to answer their questions about cost, coverage, and claim processing.

 Some changes are made to save budget dollars.

 Be aware of your communication and try to avoid speaking negatively about a necessary change.

 If employees hear you grumbling, they will surely follow your lead.

 Even if you struggle with a necessary change, lead by example and be the cheerleader that it will take to get everyone on board.

-Don’t sabotage the initiative by not providing the necessary resources to pull it off.
+Don’t sabotage the initiative by not providing the necessary resources (people, time, and money) to pull it off.

-Every major change requires a lot of behind the scenes work.
+Every significant change requires a lot of behind-the-scenes work.
 Take the time to figure out what steps need to be taken to implement and identify someone to make it happen.

-If it means pulling an employee off of other responsibilities during the transition make sure they have the time and resources to devote to the change effort.
+If it means pulling an employee off other responsibilities during the transition, ensure they have the time and resources to devote to the change effort.

-Managing change explains the why, answers the question – how will this impact me and provides the resources to implement it.
+Managing change explains the why, answers the question – of how this will impact me, and provides the resources to implement it.